 TUNE: "The power of love" by Luther Vandross

-A sixth-generation Louisianan, Dr. Levon A. LeBan joined the NAACP in 1974 and became a Life Member in 1979.
+A seventh-generation Louisianan, Dr. Levon A. LeBan joined the NAACP in 1974 and became a Life Member in 1979.
 He served for over a decade as a member of SCLC before becoming President in 2016.
 Twice selected as a Fulbright Scholar, he has studied in Zimbabwe, Zambia, Mozambique, the Republic of South Africa, and Swaziland.
 He has served the New Orleans area in numerous capacities and is currently the Chairman of the City of New Orleans MLKJr Day Planning Commission.
 He was also selected as a scholar with the U.S. Agency for International Development to study in Puerto Rico.
 In addition, Dr. LeBan serves as President, of the Louisiana Retired Teacher's Association, District 1; the NAACP New Orleans Branch Executive Committee; the American Red Cross Louisiana Region Disaster Spiritual Care Lead; member of the National Voluntary Organizations Active in Disasters (NVOAD) Emotional and Spiritual Care Committee; and is a Life Member of

 Kappa Alpha Psi Fraternity, Incorporated.